 - Its flavor is warm and slightly spicy with a hint of sweetness.

-- It’s most commonly used in pizza and pasta sauces, served with meats, in Mediterranean and Mexican dishes, and salad dressings.
+- It’s most commonly used in pizza and pasta sauces, Mediterranean and Mexican dishes (such as tacos), and salad dressings.

-- Ideas for how to use it: add it to pesto, roasted potatoes, top sourdough focaccia bread, soups, and stews.
+- Ideas for how to use it: add it to pesto, roasted potatoes, top sourdough focaccia bread, and soup.

 - There are two varieties: flat leaf, also called Italian parsley (peppery and clean flavor), and curly parsley (quite bland).